(* *********************************************************************** *)

 Qed.

-the tactic starts by normalising terms, so that trailing units are always eliminated
+The tactic starts by normalising terms, so that trailing units are always eliminated

 Goal ((a+b)+0+c)*((c+a)+b*1) == a+b+c.